 If you or a loved one has suffered a spinal injury due to negligence or other wrongdoing of another, our attorneys want to help you.
 We can seek compensation that covers treatment of the injury, including surgeries, rehabilitation, assistive devices, and medications.
 We can also seek recovery for lost income, pain and suffering, and any other damage caused by the injury.
 When you are ready to take legal action, contact a Los Angeles spinal cord injury attorney at JML Law.

-In addition to the two-broad overview of a spinal cord injury, there are more specific “levels” of a spine injury.
+In addition to the broad overview of a spinal cord injury, there are more specific “levels” of a spine injury.
 The level of spine injury describes the point along the spinal column/cord where the injury occurred.
 The higher the point of injury (closer to the brain stem), the more serious it will be.
 The vertebrae are divided into five regions, and these regions are used to describe the level of the spinal injury, those being (from head to tail):

 The severity of the spinal cord injury will determine the costs and amount of compensation you may be owed.
 Most spinal cord injuries require extensive treatment, and the bill can be astronomical.
 The following is the U.S. average yearly cost for a spinal cord treatment:

 |Condition||1st Year||Subsequent Years|

 The treatments and prices that go into these figures above include:

 Additional costs should also be considered when suffering a spinal injury.
 Those costs should include loss of income, inability to earn future wages, and pain and suffering (only for a private civil suit, you cannot recover for pain and suffering in a workers’ compensation claim).